MeseretGebru/basicTableMVC/README.md

 Models contains only one file: a tarot card class.
 Note that the class inherits from Codable, but it still does the JSON parsing the Swift3 way, to illustrate.

+The three properties on the card class are title, description, and imageAddress.

 TarotCard comes with a failable convenience initializer that accepts a dictionary of [String : Any].
-The three properties on the card class are title, description, and imageAddress.
+If we can't find the right keys or the image field can't be converted to a URL, this init fails and gives us nil.

 The card's image is stored in here as a URL, rather than as a String or a UIImage.
 This ensures that we get a properly formatted URL, while holding off on storing a big graphical file inside the object, which saves a little on memory and on the amount of time it takes to set up the object.
 We wait until we need the image to be displayed, then we grab it.